 - Probability: the likelihood that the data processing will result in a data breach or privacy violation.

-- Damage: the effects on the individual if a data breach or privacy violation occurs.
+- Damage: the impact on individuals if a data breach or privacy violation occurs.

 1) Systematic and extensive profiling with significant effects

-Systematic processing includes activities that are used to observe, monitor or control data subjects.
+Systematic processing includes management processes that are used to observe, monitor or control data subjects.

 For example, organisations might monitor an employee’s browsing habits to make sure they aren’t using the Internet for illicit purposes.